souktha/souktha.github.io/misc/repartition-boneblk/index.rst

         [    0.000000] Initializing cgroup subsys cpuset
         [    0.000000] Initializing cgroup subsys cpu

-As I can see, it detects the presence of boot.scr, follows the instruction given such as set the bootargs and 'fatload' the zImage.itb then boot Linux kernel.
+As I can see, u-boot detects the presence of boot.scr, follows the instruction given such as set the bootargs and 'fatload' the zImage.itb then boot Linux kernel.
 The part dealing with creating partitions and booting the image is done.

 Todo